 Stir the saucepan of now culture rich milk with a whisk, and then pour back into your glass or plastic cup measure.
 If your measure cup has a lid, put it on, if not that’s fine.

 Turn on the oven light, and turn the oven on to warm.
 After about 2-4 minutes turn off the oven and then place the measuring cup in the oven.
-The oven light will produce enough heat to keep your oven pleasantly warm and allow you to peer in at the whole ecosystem you’ve just created.
+This is the most important step to try to keep your yogurt above 115 degrees.
+An oven light often will produce enough heat to keep your oven pleasantly warm and allow you to peer in at the whole ecosystem you’ve just created.
+However I do recommend wrapping a towel or putting it in a tea cozy for insurance.
+Not maintaining the temperature is the number 1 reason why you yogurt would not succeed.

 Walk away for 4-12 hours.
 During this time you can use a wireless thermometer that will alert you when the temperature is getting too high or low.